Best months to see northern lights!

 January

 January is the “classic” aurora hunting month.
 It is cold, snowy, and the auroras dance quite often.
+The Polar night is here, and the days are very short.
 On many nights, you can see the very typical auroras in the form of the arches above the snowy trees.
 Sometimes, you can also see medium-strong auroras which are rising high in the sky.
-Big auroras and aurora storms are more likely than in November & December.
+Big auroras and aurora storms are a bit more likely than in November & December.

 January is one of the coldest months in Lapland.
-The Polar night is here, and the days are short.
 On some nights, the temperature goes down to –35°C (–22°F), but that doesn’t stop us!
 We stay out in the cold, waiting for auroras to happen.
 In January, it often requires patience to succeed.
-You’ll get warm overalls & winter boots for the tour, but I also recommend putting some long sleeve shirts, technical underwear, sweater, and wooden socks underneath the equipment provided.
-We also can run the car and warm up inside.
+You’ll get warm overalls & winter boots for the tour, but I also recommend putting some long sleeve shirts, technical underwear, sweater, and wooden socks – the colder it is, the more layers you will need.
+We also can run the car nearby and warm up inside.

 Despite the cold weather, Rovaniemi often tends to stays cloudy & snowy.
 This is not a problem for us, because each night we choose the places according to the weather.
-The drive can be long, but it’s all worth it!

 Aurora gets better